kvnl58/Geogebreak/README.md

 __ATTRIBUTES__

   - CAPTION - Changes the caption of an object.
-  - BACKGROUND COLOR - Sets the background color for texts and objects in the spreadsheet. __NOT CURRENTLY WORKING__
+  - BACKGROUND COLOR - Sets the background color for texts and objects in the spreadsheet. __BROKEN__
-  - COLOR - Changes color of an object __NOT CURRENTLY WORKING__
+  - COLOR - Changes color of an object __BROKEN__
   - LENGTH - Sets the length of an InputBox
   - SCRIPT (CLICK)
       - Can set the script for any object.
 Reference instructions for TAG for how to write script for this section.